mksolemn/angular-universal-seo-with-firestore/README.md

 ## Using the tutorial
 Since tutorial is pretty long I do my best to make it easy to follow, no matter your level of expertise in Angular.
 Hopefully some visuals will help me guide you through this.
+Tutorial is divided into sections, after each section you should test your code, as debugging later may become very painful.

 ![alt text](https://github.com/mksolemn/angular-universal-seo-with-firestore/blob/master/src/assets/img/sanity-check.jpg "Sanity check") - this indicates sanity check alert, when you see this, it's time compile the code and check for any errors